ffund/intro-ml-tss21/slides/1-explore-data.md

 These findings are based on techniques like

 * saliency maps, where the model is made to highlight the part of the image (the pixels) that it considered most relevant to its decision.
-* using generative models and asking it to take a COVID-negative X-ray and make it positive (or vice versa)
+* using generative models and asking it to take a COVID-negative X-ray and make it positive (or v.v.)

-Many of the findings are not interpretable without domain knowledge (e.g. knowing what part of the X-ray *should* be important and what part should not be.)
+Many of the findings are not easy to understand without domain knowledge (e.g. knowing what part of the X-ray *should* be important and what part should not be.)
 For example: should the diaphragm area be helpful?

 :::